 Click HERE to see our Ushuaia tours

-Across the road and one block up from the above-mentioned sign is where you’ll find the two best museums in Ushuaia.
+Just one block away from the above-mentioned sign are the two best museums in Ushuaia.
 Combined, they give visitors a comprehensive overview of the local cultural and natural history.
-If you only have time to fit one in, then our money’s with the Galeria Tematica, which offers a better and more informative experience overall.
+If you only have time to fit one in, we'd recommend the Thematic Gallery over the End of the World Museum, as it offers a better and more informative overall experience.
 English-language audio guides are offered in both museums.

 Museum and Government house, Ushuaia